TheMcMurder/rollup-test/README.md

 A few different changes are required to get the CSS to be bundled.

-Each package.json needs to have `sideEffects: true` instead of `sideEffects: ['*.css']` to make it easy to demonstrate run the following commands
+Each package.json needs to have `sideEffects: true` or `sideEffects: undefined` instead of `sideEffects: ['*.css']` to make it easy to demonstrate run the following commands

 - yarn install
 - yarn mutate-modules